Chondria/SiB/docs/working-with-hooks.md

 The setup below is a substrate pallet that implements [double-auction](https://en.wikipedia.org/wiki/Double_auction) for electrical energy.

-The seller gets matched (and their electricity is sold to the highest bidder) when the auction period is over.
+When the auction period is over, the seller gets matched (and their electricity is sold to the highest bidder).

 Auctions to be executed are stored in *`AuctionsExecutionQueue`*.
-When an auction period is over, it is taken from the *`AuctionsExecutionQueue`* and matched to the highest bidder.
+When an auction is over, it is taken from the *`AuctionsExecutionQueue`* and matched to the highest bidder.

-Using *`on_finalize`* hook, the runtime checks if any auction is over, and executes the auction by calling *`on_auction_ended`*.
+Using the *`on_finalize`* hook, the runtime checks if any auction is over, and executes the auction by calling *`on_auction_ended`*.

 *`on_auction_ended`* is executed after all runtime extrinsic have been executed.